 Whether you love a good night on the town or aren’t planning on staying up too late, Khao San Road is a must-see (and if you’re the first, it’s a must-stay-and-party).
 “Khao san” may mean “milled rice”, but there’s more going on here these days.
 Bangkok’s main nightlife district has bars, stores, street food—and street beer—and plenty of flashing neon lights.

 Pack your sense of adventure and prepare for a holiday that can truly be whatever you want it to be.
-Let Wotif help you find your perfect Bangkok accommodation, and all you’ll have to worry about is whether or not to visit the mummy museum.
+Let Wotif help you find the best places to stay in Bangkok, and all you’ll have to worry about is whether or not to visit the mummy museum.